AidanGP/nice-code/README.md

 ## Usage
 * Importing code is as easy as copy and pasting text in or dragging and dropping the desired file.
-* To download the image, simply press export.
+* To download the image, simply press export